jbesnoff/Matlab_control/README.md

 Equipment Control Matlab Code:
 ==============================

-This repository contains all the necessary Matlab code for controlling instruments over the LAN.
+This repository contains all the necessary Matlab driver code for controlling specific instruments over the LAN, as well as some example code showing the usage of the drivers.

-Directory Structure
 - - - - - - - -

 The directory is organized as follows: